British artists' suppliers, 1650-1950 - C

+From the second half of the 20th century, Robert Macbryde and Robert Colquhoun went to Cornelissen’s in 1956 on the evidence of bills which Sir Colin Anderson settled on their behalf (Clark 2004 p.78, n.11, see Sources below).
 Derek Jarman has left a description recalling his memories of the business from the 1960s, ‘A trip to Cornelissen in Great Queen Street, a shop that had been there for 200 years, with jars of pigment glinting like jewels in the semi-dark, where I bought the colours to make my own paint‘ (Jarman 1994 p.5).
-A rather different impression can be gained from the recorded memories of William Toms (d.1989), an employee of the business, 1920-55, and subsequently, who recalled serving Walter Sickert (John Londei, Shutting up Shop, 2007, pp.6, 129).
+A rather different impression can be gained from the recorded memories of William Thoms (d.1989), who stretched canvas for the business; he was an employee of Cornelissen’s, c.1920-55, and subsequently, who recalled serving Walter Sickert (John Londei, Shutting up Shop, 2007, pp.6, 129).
 Cornelissen’s Rose Madder was among the pigments found in Francis Bacon’s studio at his death (Margarita Cappock, Francis Bacon's Studio, 2005, p.213).

 Sources: Cornelissen files including ledgers (see above) and catalogues from 1899 (Tate, with thanks to Joyce Townsend).
 Celia de la Hey, ‘Pigments of the Imagination’, Landscape, April 1988, pp.76-9.
-For Stavros Mihalarias, accessed November 2017.
+Adrian Clark, ‘Two British art patrons of the 1940s and 1950s: Sir Colin Anderson and Peter Watson’, British Art Journal, vol.5, no.2, 2004, pp.73-9.
 For abbreviations, see Resources and bibliography.